Autonomous Boat

 Reason for Project

 In previous robotics projects, my role was primarily on the mechanical side so I wanted to take this opportunity to learn more about how to write software for a robotics application.
 For this reason, I needed to pick a project that was going to allow me to keep the mechanical and electrical design and build as simple as possible.
-In addition, the design, build and testing of a submersible robot can quickly become complex, so instead of making an underwater vehicle, I chose to make a surface vehicle.
+In addition, designing, building and testing an underwater robot can quickly become complex, so instead I chose to make a surface vehicle.

 My goal for this project was to make a boat that could autonomously navigate short range GPS waypoint missions at slow speeds on small bodies of water.
-Ideally my objective would be to perform long range missions and bathymetric surveys, however I didn't want to take on too much at once.
-There is already a common open-source software for autonomous and RC vehicles called ArduPilot that could easily do what I set out to do with my boat, however using this software would remove any experience and benefit I'd hope to gain from writing code myself.
+Ideally my objective would be to perform long range missions while collecting various environmental data (such as performing bathymetric surveys), however I didn't want to take on too much at once.
+Open-source software for autonomous and RC vehicles already exists (ex.
+ArduPilot, PX4) which could easily accomplish this task, however using that software would remove any experience I'd hope to gain from writing the code myself.

 Design and Build

-Navigation is achieved through the collection of GPS and IMU data that determines the boat's position and orientation.
-This data is compared to the vehicle's desired location to determine a propulsion output that steers the boat towards its target.
+Navigation is achieved through the collection of GPS and IMU data that determines the boats position and orientation.
+A Madgwick filter and the local magnetic declination are used to translate accelerometer, gyroscope and magnetometer data into an orientation in the NED frame.
+This orientation is then used to find the acceleration in the NED frame and continuously predict the boats change in position.
+A Kalman filter is employed which combines this predicted position with the measured GPS position to provide the best possible estimate of the boat's location on Earth.
+This location is compared to the desired location to determine an error in both the heading and distance from the target.
+The error is used to generate a propulsion output that steers the boat in the direction it needs to go.
 Once the boat is found to be close enough to its target location, it moves onto the next waypoint in the mission.

 For remote operation, the boat uses a telemetry radio in conjunction with the MAVLink protocol to communicate with a ground control station (GCS).
 The GCS I used is called Mission Planner which enables mission planning and monitoring, parameter tuning, and mode switching.
+Mission Planner is very capable but was built specifically for ArduPilot so in order to unlock features of the GCS I had to develop certain aspects of my code to mimic those of ArduPilot such as MAVLink messages used, vehicle states/modes and parameter formatting.
 A failsafe-capable RC interface is also integrated into the boat allowing manual control via an RC transmitter in non-autonomous modes.

 Missions

-Since I've incorporated the autopilot software with the MAVLink protocol, I'm able to use Mission Planner as my ground control station to carry out waypoint missions with the boat.
+To test the boat, I often take it to local bodies of water and run simple waypoint missions.
+Since I've incorporated the MAVLink protocol into the autopilot software I'm able to use Mission Planner as my ground control station to carry out waypoint missions with the boat.
 Mission Planner allows me to plan routes, upload missions to the vehicle, update the target waypoint and observe position and orientation in real time.
+It also gives me access to the vehicle parameters which has allowed me to tune my Madgwick and Kalman filters on the fly while running missions.
 The mission size is only limited by the amount of memory available to store the waypoints, however due to the limited capability of the boat, I often restrict the missions to smaller bodies of water that require fewer waypoints.
 Running missions has given me lots of opportunity to test my software and find the physical limits of the boat.

 Next Steps